Research

 LEVERHULME EARLY CAREER RESEARCH FELLOW, UNIVERSITY OF SHEFFIELD

-Collaborating with scholars and musicians from Afghanistan now living in exile, we are collectively working to produce the first book which will focus exclusively on the historical and contemporary activities, practices and meaning-making of the orchestras of Afghanistan.
+She is working collectively alongside scholars and musicians from Afghanistan now living in exile to produce the first book which will focus exclusively on the historical and contemporary activities, practices and meaning-making of the orchestras of Afghanistan.

-As part of this work, we have also been ensuring that the orchestral music of Afghanistan continues to flourish at a time where such music-making is censored in the country.
-The Orchestral Music of Afghanistan: Looking Forward, is an initiative featuring the new compositions of Afghan composers, creating greater access to this incredible musical world for composers and listeners alike.
+Part of this work includes ensuring that the orchestral music of Afghanistan continues to flourish at a time where such music-making is censored in the country.
+The Orchestral Music of Afghanistan: Looking Forward is an initiative featuring the new compositions of Afghan composers, creating greater access to this incredible musical world for composers and listeners alike.

 Transforming 19th-Century Historically Informed Practice